qydan/Uno-M3/README.md

 - Sequence Diagram of UNO Game
 - Unit Test for various classes (Card, ConsoleView, Deck, Player, RulesEngine, ScoreBoard)

+## Known Issues
+- No known issues at this time.

 ## How To Run
-1. Run 'main.java' this will start a playable UNO Game and run it from start to end
+1. **From Source:** Run `Main.java` in your IDE.
+This will start a playable UNO Game.
+2. **From Executable JAR:**
+    - Locate the `Uno-M3.jar` file (typically found in the `out/artifacts` folder or provided release).
+    - Open a terminal or command prompt.
+    - Navigate to the directory containing the JAR file.
+    - Run the command: `java -jar Uno-M3.jar`